tlanettepollard/Planet-Facts-Site-w-Vanilla-JS/codenotes.md

 I'm back.
 I did some research to figure out how to overlap the planet image and the geology surface image.
 One coder placed the images as a background image.
 I tried to see how it could be done with CSS Grid.
 I didn't have much luck.
 So, back to positioning I go.

 ### 10/23/2021

 Finally back to working on my project.
 Now I'm trying to style my pages.
 I'm using a mix of flex and grid on some of my page sections.

+### 10/24/2021

+I made some progress today.
+I used CSS to set the buttons to the planet color on page load.
+So far it's worked out well.